-A Microsoft Azure Data Lake Storage Gen2 data object is a physical data object that represents data in a Microsoft Azure Data Lake Storage Gen2 table.
-After you create a Microsoft Azure Data Lake Storage Gen2 connection, create a Microsoft Azure Data Lake Storage Gen2 data object write operation to write to a Microsoft Azure Data Lake Storage Gen2 table.
+A Microsoft Azure Data Lake Storage Gen2 data object is a physical data object that represents data in a Microsoft Azure Data Lake Gen2 Storage Gen2.
+After you create a Microsoft Azure Data Lake Storage Gen2 connection, create a Microsoft Azure Data Lake Storage Gen2 data object write operation to write to a Microsoft Azure Data Lake Gen2 Storage.

 Azure Data Lake Storage Gen2 inherits capabilities of Azure Data Lake Storage Gen1, such as file system semantics, directory, and file level security and scale.
 These capabilities are combined with Azure Blob capabilities, such as low-cost, tiered storage, and high availability.